waveofmymind/waveofmymind/README.md

 ### 🌊 waveofmymind
-> For worthwhile Code, With the mind to always move forward
+> For worthwhile Coding, With the mind to always move forward

 - I am currently working on **learning even more**.
   - studying - Java, Spring MVC, Spring Boot, MySQL, JPA, Querydsl.